 Finding accommodation in Romania

 Apart from this, many expats also use the services of English-speaking and reputable real estate agents who are familiar with the local market.
 Foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents.
 Hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
 Utilising estate agents is also useful in negotiating with prospective landlords who don't speak English.

 Renting accommodation in Romania

 Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
-To secure a lease, a deposit amounting to up to three months' of rent is required.
+Leases can be terminated early, if need be, but this will require a month's notice.
 Rent is paid monthly and usually includes basic utilities.
 Furnished accommodation is also available at a higher price.

 Expats who secure their lease through estate agents will have to pay agency fees based on the monthly rent cost.